Reviews You Can Rely On

 Credit: Natalie Kafader

-Pull-through knife sharpeners — whether they are electric or manual — tend to be the easiest ones to use.
-At one end of the pull-through spectrum are super simple, manual options like the Sharpal 191H.
-This sharpener can be pulled out of a kitchen drawer, set on the counter, and with about 10 pulls each through the coarse and fine guides, will sharpen your knife in about one minute flat.
+Pull-through knife sharpeners — whether they are electric or manual — tend to be the easiest to use.
+At one end of the pull-through spectrum are the super simple, manual options like the Sharpal 191H.
+This sharpener can be pulled out of a kitchen drawer and set on the counter; no further setup is required.
+With 10-ish pulls each through the coarse and fine guides, it will sharpen your knife in about one minute flat.
 The Sharpal model scored a bit better than the very similarly styled AnySharp Classic because it offers two different abrasives, while the AnySharp is a single-stage sharpener.
 Interestingly, though, the resharpening scores for both of these options were nearly identical.
-While either is an acceptable option for anyone working with an otherwise dull knife, neither satisfactorily resharpened our knives.
+While either is an acceptable option for anyone working with a very dull knife, neither resharpened our knives to a level we were satisfied with.

 Small and easy-to-use, the two-tier system of the Sharpal 191H is...